Skip to Content

 7. Quartzsite

-As you read through this comprehensive guide, we dived into the art of gold panning in Arizona, revealing seven of the best spots to search for this precious metal and the legal aspects of gold prospecting, ensuring your treasure hunt is both fun and law-abiding.
+As you read this complete guide, we went into detail about the art of gold panning in Arizona.
+We showed you seven of the best places to look for this valuable metal and discussed the laws governing gold prospecting to ensure your treasure hunt is fun and legal.

 Gold Prospecting in Arizona